Luka-R-Lukacevic/prosperity2/utilities/README.md

 # Technical Report on Trading Data Processing Scripts

-This README provides detailed technical insights into two Python scripts, `SaveIndicatorsToCSV.py` and `SaveTradeHistory.py`, focusing on their input requirements, output generation, and customization instructions for effective use.
+This README provides detailed technical insights into scripts, `SaveIndicatorsToCSV.py` and `SaveTradeHistory.py`, focusing on their input requirements, output generation, and customization instructions for effective use.

 ## SaveIndicatorsToCSV.py

 ### Functionality

-This script processes log files containing JSON entries to extract specific trading indicators encapsulated within "@" symbols in `lambdaLog` entries.
-It's designed to handle logs with structured JSON data where each entry potentially represents a set of trading indicators.
+This script processes the log files containing the output specified by the format of the visualizer agreed upon by Constantin and me to extract specific trading indicators encapsulated within "@" symbols.

 ### Input Expectations

-- **Log File Format**: The script expects a log file with JSON formatted entries.
-Each entry should contain a `lambdaLog` field with trading indicators listed between "@" symbols.
+- **Log File**: Each entry should contain a `lambdaLog` field with trading indicators listed between "@" symbols.
-- **Example Input**: `{"timestamp": "2023-03-30T12:00:00Z", "lambdaLog": "@mid_price,market_sentiment,...@"}`

 ### Output